 - You have a greater degree of options so you can figure out exactly how you want the two-factor authentication system to work for various scenarios.
 Perhaps two-factor authentication logins are more important to you when users are accessing specific areas of the site.
 Obviously, your degree of control over the TFA program is particularly enhanced when you develop it yourself.

 Using TFA is wise, but it isn’t everything.
-At Atlantic.net, we also recommend these best practices for e-commerce security, many of which have broader implications for any type of websites including those that are using Atlantic.Net’s secure cloud server hosting solutions.
+At Atlantic.net, we also recommend these best practices for e-commerce security, many of which have broader implications for any type of websites including those that are using Atlantic.Net’s secure HIPAA compliant WordPress hosting solutions.